AdamKyle/EvePublicCrest/src/Market/Groups/README.md

     public function handle()
     {
         $groupsRequest     = EveMarketGroups::createRequestsForGroups($this->groups);

+        // Each of the groups in: https://public-crest.eveonline.com/market/groups/ contains a type->href.
+        // We use this to create the various Requests.

         $groupsInformation = EveMarketGroups::fetchGroupsInfromation();
         $acceptedResponses = EveMarketGroups::getAcceptedResponses();

+        // Accepted responses are an array of:
+        // [index => [[decodedJSONResponse], [decodedJSONResponse]]]

         $groupsContainer   = EveMarketGroups::getGroupInformationContainer($acceptedResponses, $this->groups);

+        // This will be an array of array where the key is the group name.
+        // ['groupName' => [[decodedJSONResponse], [decodedJSONResponse]]]

         $this->marketGroupService->storeGroupsInformation($groupsContainer);

+        // The above is a call to store the container above in a database.
     }
 }
 ```